seahrh/liftoo/README.md

 # Object-oriented design of a lift system

-## Design
+Uses the [Command pattern](https://en.wikipedia.org/wiki/Command_pattern), which allows for easy logging and flexible for client to issue commands whenever required.
+It has the following implementing subclasses:

+- `GoToFloorCommand`
+- `OpenDoorCommand`
+- `CloseDoorCommand`

-First there is an elevator class.
-It has a direction (up, down, stand, maintenance), a current floor and a list of floor requests sorted in the direction.
-It receives request from this elevator.
+First there is a `Lift` class.
+It has a state (up, down, stand, maintenance) and a current floor.

+A min-heap is used to store floor requests going up and a max-heap for floor requests going down.

-Then there is a bank.
-It contains the elevators and receives the requests from the floors.
+The `LiftScheduler` contains the elevators and receives the requests from the floors.
 These are scheduled to all active elevators (not in maintenance).

 The scheduling will be like: